-3D ROT functions
+- 3D ROT functions

-- PLANE functions - Cycle 19 WORKING PLANE - Cycle 7 DATUM SHIFT (shifting before tilting the working plane) - Cycle 8 MIRRORING (mirroring before tilting the working plane)
+- PLANE functions

+- Cycle 19 WORKING PLANE

+- Cycle 7 DATUM SHIFT (shifting before tilting the working plane)

+- Cycle 8 MIRRORING (mirroring before tilting the working plane)

-The result of transformations built up on each other depends on the programming sequence.
+6 The result of transformations built up on each other depends on the programming sequence.
 In every coordinate system, program only the specified (recommended) transformations.
 This applies to both setting and resetting the transformations.
 Any other use may lead to unexpected or undesired results.
 Please observe the following programming notes.

-- Transformations (mirroring and shifting) that are programmed before the PLANE functions (except for PLANE AXIAL) will change the position of the tilt datum (origin of the working plane coordinate system WPL-CS) and the orientation of the rotary axes - If you just program a shift, then only the position of the tilt datum will change - If you just program mirroring, then only the orientation of the rotary axes will change - When used in conjunction with PLANE AXIAL and Cycle 19, the programmed transformations (mirroring, rotation, and scaling) do not affect the position of the tilt datum or the orientation of the rotary axes

-Other transformations are of course possible in the working plane coordinate system

-Further information: "Working plane coordinate system WPL-CS", Page 80
+Programming notes: Transformations (mirroring and shifting) that are programmed before the PLANE functions (except for PLANE AXIAL ) will change the position of the tilt datum (origin of the working plane coordinate system WPL-CS) and the orientation of the rotary axes If you just program a shift, then only the position of the tilt datum will change If you just program mirroring, then only the orientation of the rotary axes will change When used in conjunction with PLANE AXIAL and Cycle 19, the programmed transformations (mirroring, rotation, and scaling) do not affect the position of the tilt datum or the orientation of the rotary axes U Without active transformations in the workpiece coordinate system, the position and orientation of the working plane coordinate system and workpiece coordinate system are identical.
+There are no transformations in the workpiece coordinate system on 3-axis machine tools or with pure 3-axis machining.
+The BASE TRANSFORM. values of the active line of the preset table have a direct effect on the working plane coordinate system with this assumption.
+Other transformations are of course possible in the working plane coordinate system Further information: "Working plane coordinate system WPL-CS", Page 85